chriscunningham-cts/liquidtime/README.md

 ```

 The primary command is `liquidtime load-config -c <configfile>`, which will
-parse a YAML configuration file (such as
+parse a YAML configuration file (such as the
 [sample config file](sample_config.yaml)) and add all the entries within to
 the user associated with your API token.